 A lot of online marketing, from SEO to social media, depends on targeting the right keywords.

 But finding the right keyphrases takes more than a single approach or tool.
-In fact there are a range of different keyword research methods you can use.
+In fact there are a range of different keyword research strategies you can use.

 In this guide, we're going to look at 6 really effective keyword research techniques that you'll want to use when you're looking for the right targets for your digital marketing campaign.

 We'll look at:

 Keyword research is the foundation of all SEO, content marketing and PPC campaigns.